dpino/Metamail/README.rst

    * Metamail UI.
 Web UI to visualize the results of the Hadoop jobs.

 Each folder contains a README.
 Please, read them to know how to run Metamail.

+There is a demo version of the Metamail UI available at http://igalia-metamail.herokuapp.com